eriktuck/gtm-dms-alpha/docs/pages/get-started/installation.md

 # Installation

-ATLAS requires Google Workspace and PostgreSQL.

-Advanced users may install Miniconda and Git (including GitBash) for additional functionality.
-Create a GitHub account to customize and share your own version of this documentation.

 Follow the instructions below to install PostgreSQL.
 Before installing any software, request permission from your system administrator if required.

 ## Install PostgreSQL